XuanyuHu/XuanyuHu/README.md

 😎 About me 😎
 ---

-With over a decade of experience in full-stack development, I specialize in creating secure and scalable solutions for the healthcare industry.
-My expertise includes SSO integrations (SAML 2.0, OpenID Connect), OAuth 2.0, and healthcare data standards like HL7 and FHIR.
-I'm also proficient in Healthcare EDI processes (270/271 Eligibility) to ensure compliant data exchange.
+With over a decade of experience in full-stack 🖥️ development, I specialize in creating 🔒 secure and 📈 scalable solutions for the 🏥 healthcare industry, focusing on integrating 💻 technology seamlessly with healthcare needs.

-I am committed to upholding the highest standards of security and privacy, ensuring full compliance with regulations such as HIPAA, GDPR, and HITRUST.
+My expertise includes 🔑 Single Sign-On (SSO) integrations, such as SAML 2.0 and OpenID Connect, and implementing OAuth 2.0 for 🔐 secure authorization and authentication.

+I also bring deep knowledge in interoperability standards like HL7, FHIR, and 🏥 Healthcare EDI, enabling efficient 🔄 data exchange across systems.
+All recent projects utilized Mirth® Connect by NextGen Healthcare for seamless integration.

+This included 📄 CCD integration into Epic systems, enabling secure document exchange with direct C-CDA and PDF workflows.
+Additionally, FHIR and Carequality/Commonwell were used for enhanced EMR data sharing.
+HL7 MDM was implemented for secure 🗄️ medical data management.

-On the backend, I develop reliable systems using Node.js, Express, and Ruby on Rails, with MySQL and Redis for data management.
-On the frontend, I build responsive web applications with React.js, Next.js, TypeScript, and Tailwind CSS.
+On the backend, I develop high-performance systems with Node.js and Express, using MySQL and Redis for efficient 📊 data management.
+My frontend development uses React.js and Next.js to deliver intuitive user experiences.

-Additionally, I have experience in AWS cloud infrastructure, Docker, Kubernetes, and CI/CD pipelines with GitHub Actions and Jenkins, driving automation and efficient deployment.
+I have extensive experience designing scalable ☁️ cloud infrastructure on AWS and Azure, utilizing Docker 🐳 and Kubernetes for container orchestration, and automating CI/CD pipelines with GitHub Actions and Jenkins.

+My mission is to drive advancements in 🏥 healthcare through 💻 technology, focusing on improving operational efficiency, enhancing 🧑‍⚕️ patient outcomes, and creating seamless workflows.

 🔥 Skills 🔥
 ---